Juca-77/Souls-Duel/docs/README.md

-# LDTS - Soul's Duel
+# LDTS - com.aor.soulsduel.model.Soul's Duel
 ## project-l14gr09

 This project was developed by *João Rey*(up202205576@fe.up.pt) and *Antero Morgado*(up202204971@fe.up.pt) for the curricular unity LDTS 2023/24.

-Embark on an epic adventure in "Soul's Duel," a 2D game inspired by the intense battles of Undertale.
+Embark on an epic adventure in "com.aor.soulsduel.model.Soul's Duel," a 2D game inspired by the intense battles of Undertale.
 Assume the role of a courageous soul navigating a mysterious world filled with challenges and adversaries.
 Engage in thrilling battles where strategic decisions and quick reflexes are key to survival.
 Face formidable enemies, each with unique abilities, and navigate through their attacks to emerge victorious.
 Dive into intense battles and determine the fate of your soul.

 ------